Linaro/lava/doc/glossary.rst

     ``lava-dispatcher`` installed and passes the commands to the device and other processes involved in running the LAVA test.
-A dispatcher does not need to be at the same location as the server which runs the scheduler.
+A dispatcher does not need to be at the same location as the server which runs the scheduler. [#replacement]_

   distributed deployment
-    A method of installing LAVA such that the load of running tests on devices is spread across multiple machines (dispatchers) which each act as a :term:`remote worker` with a single machine providing the web frontend, master scheduler and database connection
+    A method of installing LAVA such that the load of running tests on devices is spread across multiple machines (dispatchers) which each act as a :term:`remote worker` with a single machine providing the web frontend, master scheduler and database connection.
+The design of the worker is changing drastically in the :term:`refactoring`.
+    [#replacement]_

   DUT
     Device Under Test - a quick way to refer to the device in LAVA.

+  filter
+    Within the Dashboard, a filter identifies particular results from a :term:`stream` or streams.
+Filters in LAVA can be used to combine test results from multiple bundle streams in a single view and provide the ability to apply attribute filtering as well include or exclude particular tests or test cases.
+    [#deprecated]_

   health check
     A test job for one specific :term:`device type` which is automatically